 description of consultations made with the business, if any;

-customer satisfaction was verified through either a signature on the VR1845B, or by a VR staff member's contact with the customer; and
+customer satisfaction and service delivery as described in the VR-SFP can be verified through either a signature on the VR1845B, or by a VR staff member's contact with the customer; and

 Submit a complete and accurate invoice.

+For more information, refer to VR-SFP 3.11.1 Documentation and Signatures.

 This is an outcome-based benchmark service; therefore, VR will not pay the invoice unless all outcomes in the service description are achieved.

 17.4.3.4 Fees